eswardhinak/sports-clustering/README.md

 🎾🏀🏈⚽️🥊🏒🤼‍♂️🥋🤸🏽‍♀️⚾️⛷🤽🏿🏉🥍🐎🏑⛸🚴🏻‍♂️🏐🏸🏄🏿🤺🎿🤾🏾‍♀️🏎👟🤿🏊🏼‍♀️🛹🚣🏿‍♀️🐄🏋🏾‍♂️🏓🏇🏿🏌🏻‍♀️📣🛼🐴🏹🥌🎳🔫🎱🎣

-I found [this dataset](http://www.espn.com/espn/page2/sportSkills) from ESPN where "experts" ranked 59 sports based on 10 different attributes each.
+I found [this dataset](http://www.espn.com/espn/page2/sportSkills) from ESPN's Page 2 where "experts" ranked 59 sports based on 10 different attributes each.
 Every sport is given a score out of 10 for each attribute - corresponding relatively to how much of that attribute is required for each sport.
-Definitely not hand-wavy. :)

 This Python script can be used to cluster the sports based on those attributes.